OneTrust-5 Cookies Consent Notice end for colocrossing.com --> Everything You Need to Know About Firewalls - ColoCrossing

 Summary

 A firewall is a set of rules and policies meant to protect systems on one side from intruders, threats, and malware from the other side.
-Firewalls, regardless of type, are a single part of a complete security strategy.
+Firewalls, including Linux firewalls, are a single part of a complete security strategy.
 Firewalls alone do not adequately protect a network, but they can be a formidable force in preventing over-the-network attacks and threats.
-CCompanies should deploy host-based firewalls on every system inside the corporate network with a network-based firewall protecting all assets.
+Companies should deploy host-based firewalls on every system inside the corporate network with a network-based firewall protecting all assets.
 DMZ hosts should be double firewalled and also use host-based firewalls.
-The types of firewalls used in a business network depends largely on the type of data and applications that require protection.
+The types of firewalls used in a business network depend largely on the type of data and applications that require protection.

 Data security is important to your business.
 Managing your firewall is just one portion of data security.
 ColoCrossing is committed to security across its colocation centers.
 To Get More Info, contact us and request more information.